No You Don’t – Essays from an Unstrange Mind by Sparrow Rose Jones, eBook 2013 Edition; an Extended Review with < My Thoughts > by Sara Luker

 Be a detective.
 Figure it out.
 Fix it.
 An Autistic kid who is behaving in a violent manner is an Autistic kid who is seriously suffering on a daily basis and needs a lot of help.
 And being able to speak doesn’t always mean that a kid will be able to tell you what is wrong.

-< My Thoughts > “Autistic kid who is seriously suffering on a daily basis and needs a lot of help.”
+< My Thoughts > “An autistic kid who is seriously suffering on a daily basis and needs a lot of help.”

-As ‘Woody’ from Toy Story would say, “That ain’t no happy child!”
+As ‘Woody’ from Toy Story would exclaim, “That ain’t no happy child!”
+I had a sign in my classroom saying, “S/he’s not giving you a bad time, s/he’s having a bad time!

 Sicile-Kira, C. (2014) would say that “some individuals with autism have ‘meltdowns’ – expressions of frustration at themselves or others.
 It’s important to understand that all behavior is a form of communication, and trying to understand why a person is having a meltdown or participating in self-aggression is important.”